bmaunde/guidelines/Magento/magento-cloud-setup.md

 When working with Windows, you should be able to use IDEs or editors you are comfortable with to develop as an integration to GitHub is performed.

 ## Installation of Prerequisites
-A number of applications and tools are required to run magento locally.
-The following is a For reference, please use the following link as this document could be outdated. https://devdocs.magento.com/guides/v2.4/install-gde/system-requirements.html
+A number of applications and/or tools are required to run magento locally.
+The following is a listing of the prerequisites.

+For more info, please use the following link: https://devdocs.magento.com/guides/v2.4/install-gde/system-requirements.html

-	 1. PHP: For Magento 2.4, please install the following:
+ 1.PHP: For Magento 2.4, please install the following:

  - PHP7.4
 		 - PHP7.4-FPM
 		 - PHP7.4-CLI ( should be there after installing PHP7.4 )